Mozilla-Campus-Club-IIT/Hello-World-Collection/CONTRIBUTING.md

 ## Don'ts

 1. DO NOT submit a Hello World Program which was already submitted.
-(Avoid Dublication)
+(Avoid Duplication)
 2. DO NOT modifying already submitted code (Avoid Destruction)
 3. DO NOT break the Naming Convenstion of files
 ```